IRL

 Are you sure you want to delete this message?

-Also, always change condoms and dental dams if you change the type of sex you're doing.
+Also, always change condoms and dental dams if you change the type of sex you're doing (like from oral to vaginal or anal sex).

-If you're thinking about other types of sex, you can read about manual sex, anal sex or penetrative sex in the app.
+If you're thinking about other types of sex, you can read about masturbation, anal sex or penetrative sex in the app.

 You successfully shared the app